scunning1987/channelPlayoutManagementUI/README.md

 | ------------ | ------------------------------------------------- |
 | 172.1.2.3    | ec2-52-24-130-125.us-west-2.compute.amazonaws.com |

-*Note: If you turn off your instance and then turn it back on, it will have been assigned a new Public IPv4 and DNS address.
+*Note: If you turn off your instance and then turn it back on, it will be assigned a new Public IPv4 and DNS address.
 The private IP address does not change, however.*

 After a few minutes you can validate that the server had all its applications installed successfully by trying to load the UI in your browser: